 - Medicare Special Needs Plans

 If you enroll in Medicare Advantage, you receive all of your Medicare benefits through the plan.
-You will have to pay the monthly premium for Medicare Part B, and may have to pay an additional premium for the extra benefits the Medicare Advantage plan offers.
-Depending on your Medicare Advantage plan, it may or may not include a prescription drug plan.
+You'll have to pay the monthly premium for Medicare Part B, and may have to pay an additional premium for the extra benefits the Medicare Advantage plan offers.
+Depending on your plan, it may or may not include a prescription drug plan.

 The Pros and Cons of Medicare Advantage Plans

-- plans may drop out of your geographic area if they are not profitable (remember, these are privately run plans)
+- plans may drop out of your geographic area if they're not profitable (remember, these are privately run plans).

-Keeping these advantages and disadvantages in mind, there are a few Medicare tips which you should follow or investigate when choosing your Medicare Advantage plan, or in deciding whether to enroll at all.
+Keeping these advantages and disadvantages in mind, there are a few tips which you should follow or investigate when choosing your plan, or in deciding whether to enroll at all.

-- Investigate the plan's network of doctors and providers.
-As with most managed care plans, the network of doctors and other health care providers that the plan authorizes are set within the plan.
-Therefore, if you already have doctors and providers whom you trust and wish to continue seeing, you'll need to confirm that they are in the Medicare Advantage plan.
-If you're fine with new doctors or don't particularly care which hospital treats you, then this is much less of a concern.
+- Investigate the plan's network of doctors and providers - The network of doctors and other health care providers that the plan authorizes are set within the plan.
+Therefore, if you already have doctors and providers whom you trust and wish to continue seeing, you'll need to confirm that they are covered by the plan.

-- Try to learn how difficult it will be to see a specialist.
-A vast majority of managed care plans require you to be referred to a specialist after first seeing a primary care physician.
-While this process may make business sense (if you don't actually need to see a specialist, it saves money to resolve the problem at a lower level), its efficiency is questionable and it's frustrating when you clearly need to see a specialist but have to wait weeks to make an appointment to see your primary care physician first.
+- Try to learn how difficult it will be to see a specialist - A vast majority of managed care plans require you to be referred to a specialist after first seeing a primary care physician.
+It could be frustrating when you clearly need to see a specialist but have to wait weeks to make an appointment to see your primary doctor first.

-- Determine the managed care plan's review process for claims.
-If you need a procedure or treatment that is declined by the Medicare Advantage plan, you will have to go through a review process that is outlined by the private plan, not Medicare itself.
-Because Medicare Advantage plans are run by private companies, you need to make yourself aware of the review process in the event the company declines coverage.
+- Determine the plan's review process for claims - If you need a procedure or treatment that's declined by the managed care plan, you'll have to go through a review process that's outlined by the private plan, not Medicare itself.

-- Explore other plan features which are important to you.
-Not all managed care plans are created equal, and certainly not all of them will incorporate the needs that are unique to you.
+- Explore other plan features which are important to you - Not all managed care plans are created equal.
 If treatments such as acupuncture chiropractic care, routine physicals, specific medical equipment or any other treatments are important to you, be sure to find a plan than covers all or part of it.